 The Timeline of Your Ancestors!

-This is what’s called a hook and it can really help draw your reader’s attention and make the story your telling more interesting.
+This is what’s called a hook and it can help draw your reader’s attention and make the story you are telling more interesting.

 What’s the hook?

 If you do decide to begin with a conflict that occurred in the family then you will need to be mindful of your readers.

 Will it upset or offend any of your family who will be reading the book?